 Understanding Your Skills and Interests

 Part of the university experience is getting to know and understand yourself.
 This takes some awareness and self-reflection.
-Reflecting on how you change and how your personality and skills relate to different careers can be helpful.
+Reflecting on how your personality and skills relate to different careers can be helpful.
 Understanding your skills and interests early on will give you an advantage for career exploration and even course and program selection at uni.

-Even if you already know what career you’re headed for, I would encourage you to continue to learn about yourself and your career options during your degree.
+Even if you already know what career you’re headed for, continue to learn about yourself and your career options during your degree.
 Every career is nuanced and you’ll have to pick what kinds of organizations you want to work at, who you want to work with, etc.

 How can you get to know yourself better?
 Identify your aptitudes and interests by reflecting and speaking with those who know you to answer the following questions: